TheGitSlender/Automaton_App/README.md

 - **Login Problems**: Check your username and ensure 2FA code is entered correctly
 - **Automata Operations**: Verify that automata have matching alphabets for set operations

+Feel free to open an issue if you encounter any kind of problem.